Saturated fat may not be associated with a greater health risk whilst trans fat could have a roleLast Updated : 09 March 2015

 Importantly, when the authors assessed the quality of the evidence, and thus the certainty of the associations, according to the GRADE (Grading of Recommendations Assessment, Development and Evaluation) system, they found that the quality was very low for saturated fat, and very low to moderate for trans fats.
 This affects the levels of confidence of the findings and one has to be careful when drawing conclusions.

 The authors note that the common recommendations for both saturated and trans fatty acids still apply: “we aren’t advocating an increase of the allowance for saturated fats in dietary guidelines, as we don’t see evidence that higher limits would be specifically beneficial to health.”
 Also, “if we tell people to eat less saturated or trans fats, we need to offer a better choice.
 Unfortunately, in our review we were not able to find as much evidence as we would have liked for a best replacement choice”.
-As summarised in the recent EUFIC Review - Dietary Fats and Health, there seems to be a consensus in scientific community that the best replacement for saturated fats is with PUFA.
+As summarised in the recent EUFIC Review - The Functions of Fats in the Body, there seems to be a consensus in scientific community that the best replacement for saturated fats is with PUFA.

 Other expert opinions suggest that, rather than specific nutrients, it is the combination of nutrients that contribute to an overall risk, and that their relationships need to be investigated thoroughly before single nutrients can be deemed safe.
 More expert views on this specific study can be found here: http://www.sciencemediacentre.org/expert-reaction-to-review-investigating-the-effects-of-trans-unsaturated-fats-and-saturated-fats-on-health/.